 I only have a .doc file, what do I do?

 Our bot only knows how to handle .docx files.
 You can use a free online converter to turn your .doc into a .docx file.
 Another option is to use LibreOffice as an alternative to Word or OpenOffice.

 Slower than we'd like it to be.
 You can query after 28 days.

 We prefer to send you a check.
 This makes bookkeeping easier.
 PayPal is an option for writers outside of the US.

 Why don't you use Submittable?

 It doesn't provide the features that we need.

 Why do you do blind review?

 We think it’s fairer than alternatives.
-The story you send us matters, not your track record of prior publications.
+The story you send us matters, not your track record of prior publications or awards.

 How will you know who I am if you throw out my cover letter?